FOREX-Dollar set for weekly loss as markets cool before BOJ, Fed

 yen if the U.S. Federal Reserve does not raise interest rates.

-up 0.7 percent for the week.
-Helped by a small gain against the
+in Europe, down 0.7 percent for the week, while the euro was

-euro and a half percent fall in sterling, the dollar index which

-"The Fed is looming in about five days.
+"The Fed is looming in about 5 days.
 Until then we doubt

 that the dollar is going to swing either way," said Alexandre